Exploration/production: Progress in 2017

 Gas production on the rise

-National crude oil production closing forecasts for 2017 are 28 million barrels, against a production of 33.69 million barrels in 2016.
-The anticipated decline is related, on the one hand, to lower investment as a result of lower crude oil prices and, on the other hand, to the natural decline in producing fields.
+National crude oil production stood at 27,72 million barrels in 2017, as against a production of 33.69 million barrels in 2016.
+The decline is related, on the one hand, to lower investment as a result of lower crude oil prices and, on the other hand, to the natural decline in producing fields.

-Forecasts for natural gas production are 435.79 million m3, up 22% compared to the previous year, due mainly to an increase in the consumption of the Kribi thermal power plant.
+Natural gas production stood at 435.79 million m3, up 22% compared to the previous year, due mainly to an increase in the consumption of the Kribi thermal power plant.